Odesa Military Academy: Soviet era

 In July 1919, the courses were reorganized into the Military School of the Eastern Front.
 During the Russian Civil War, courses and schools were repeatedly relocated as the Red Army advanced to Ukraine.
 In July 1941, the school was redeployed to the Saratov Oblast.
 In December 1943, the school was given the honorific of Mikhail Frunze.
 In 1947, it was named the Kiev United College of Self-propelled Artillery.
 In July 1954, the school was redesignated the Kiev Tank School and was then called the Kiev Command and Technical School, before being renamed to the Kiev Higher Combined Arms Command School.
 In 1943 and 1968, the school was awarded the Order of the Red Banner.
 In 1968, it became the senior educational institution of the Soviet Armed Forces for the training of officers of military intelligence units.

 Reorganization

 By the decree of the Cabinet of Ministers of Ukraine on August 19, 1992, the school was closed.
-Since the fall of the Soviet Union, the school remained largely inactive until the military academy was reestablished on June 30, 2011, on the basis of the Military Institute of the Odesa National Polytechnic University in accordance with the Decree of the Cabinet of Ministers of Ukraine signed on March 23, 2011.
+After the fall of the Soviet Union, the school remained largely inactive until the military academy was reestablished on June 30, 2011, on the basis of the Military Institute of the Odesa National Polytechnic University in accordance with the Decree of the Cabinet of Ministers of Ukraine signed on March 23, 2011.

 Until that date the Military Institute, formerly the Ground Forces Institute of Odesa created in the fall of 1992, carried the traditions of the academy.